maria93101/cs179-project/README.txt

 Instructions on how to run smaller components of the project (In addition to demo script)

-To run the matrix multiplication, use “make svd” to compile and run ./svd.
+To run the matrix multiplication, use “make clean svd” to compile and run ./svd.

-To run knn, use “make knn” to compile and run ./knn
+To run knn, use “make clean knn” to compile and run ./knn

 Provide code output when run on Titan, especially if it takes a while to run